Ischigualasto Provincial Park: Description

 Most of the park lies within the Valle Fértil Department, with a minor part in the Jachal Department of San Juan, at an altitude of about 1300 m amsl.
-The park is part of the western border of the Central Sierras, and it features typical desert vegetation (bushes, cacti and some trees) which covers between 10 and 20% of the area.
+The park is part of the western border of the Central Sierras, and features typical desert vegetation (bushes, cacti and some trees) which covers between 10 and 20% of the area.
 The climate is very dry, with rainfall mostly during the summer, and temperature extremes (minimum -10 C, maximum 45 C).
 There is a constant southern wind with a speed of 20–40 km/h after noon and until the evening, sometimes accompanied by the extremely strong Zonda wind.

 Paleontology

 The Ischigualasto Formation contains Late Triassic (Carnian) deposits (231.4 -225.9 million years before the present), with some of the oldest known dinosaur remains, which are the world's foremost with regards to quality, number and importance.

 In the Carnian this area was a volcanically active floodplain dominated by rivers and had a strongly seasonal rainfall.
 Petrified tree trunks of Protojuniperoxylon ischigualastianus more than 40 m tall attest to a rich vegetation at that time.
 Fossil ferns and horsetails have also been found.

 Rhynchosaurs and cynodonts (especially rhynchosaur Hyperodapedon and cynodont Exaeretodon) are by far the predominant findings among the tetrapod fossils in the park.
 A study from 1993 found dinosaur specimens to comprise only 6% of the total tetrapod sample; subsequent discoveries increased this number to approximately 11% of all findings.
 Carnivorous dinosaurs are the most common terrestrial carnivores of the Ischigualasto Formation, with herrerasaurids comprising 72% of all recovered terrestrial carnivores.
 Dinosaurs of Ischigualasto Formation include early samples of the two major lineages of dinosaurs (ornithischians and saurischians).
 The carnivorous archosaur Herrerasaurus is the most numerous of these dinosaur fossils.
 Another important putative dinosaur with primitive characteristics is Eoraptor lunensis, found in Ischigualasto in the early 1990s.